Congratulations! You’ve just found the best list of the top 1000 most common Italian words.

 This means that different forms of the same words are not counted together, i.e. goes, went, gone, going and go.
 This is generally more practical.

-Ironically, one of the largest lists of common Italian words is made from movie subtitles, which are often a translation of foreign movie scripts.
+Ironically, one of the largest lists of Italian words is made from movie subtitles, which are often a translation of foreign movie scripts.
 Often, they’re not even professionally translated.

 So, they don’t reflect the way Italians really speak.